 - High oven temp ensures that irresistibly golden brown crust.

 - Pink raspberry glaze > boring white glaze.

-The raspberry juices will slightly swirl though the scone dough, but when you come across a bite with a whole berry?
-It’s a whole other level of raspberry scone goodness.
-As for the glaze, you can make it with fresh raspberries, heavy cream (or any milk!), and confectioners’ sugar.
+Let’s talk about this pastel pink icing!
+Make the raspberry icing with raspberries, heavy cream (or any milk), and confectioners’ sugar.
 All you do is mash the raspberries with a little sugar– to help release the juices– then strain away any lumps.
-I use a fine mesh sieve.
-Then just whisk into the confectioners’ sugar and milk.
+Use a fine mesh sieve.
+Then just whisk the crushed raspberries into the confectioners’ sugar and milk.
 Takes about 5 minutes, tops.

-Delicious on their own, yes, but these scones are even better with the fresh raspberry glaze.
+Delicious on their own, but these scones are even better with the fresh raspberry icing.
 Embrace the pink seeping into all the cracks and crevices. 🙂

 - 2 cups (250g) all-purpose flour (spoon & leveled), plus more for hands and work surface